 The center’s maternal and child health initiative is co-directed by Eric Simoes, MB, BS, DCH, MD, professor of pediatrics, section of pediatric infectious disease and Susan Niermeyer, MD, MPH, FAAP, professor of pediatrics, section of neonatology.

-Associate Director Edwin J Asturias, MD, associate professor of pediatrics, section of pediatric infectious disease and Senior Investigator Wayne Sullender, MD, FAAP, professor of pediatrics, section of pediatric infectious disease.
+The center's Associate Director is Edwin J. Asturias, MD, associate professor of pediatrics, section of pediatric infectious disease, and its Senior Investigator is Wayne Sullender, MD, FAAP, professor of pediatrics, section of pediatric infectious disease.

-Director of maternal health programs Gretchen Heinrichs, MD, DTMH, assistant professor of obstetrics and gynecology.
+Our director of maternal health programs is Gretchen Heinrichs, MD, DTMH, assistant professor of obstetrics and gynecology.

 To read the entire press release, click here.